 Yes.
 Transport for Wales can normally only accept two bikes per train.
 During Peak times, reservation is highly advised.

-There is free WiFi for all passengers on most Transport for Wales routes.
+Yes, there is free WiFi for all passengers on most Transport for Wales routes.

 Got a query about your Transport for Wales journey?
 Get in touch either online or on the telephone.